 If you would like to read more on this topic, check out the book Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by Dr. Henry Cloud and Dr. John Townsend.

-©2010 The Peaceful Mom-No material on this website may be reprinted in any form without the express written consent of the author.
+©2010 – 2014 Kimberlee Stokes.
+Please feel free to share a link to this post with the appropriate credit given, however no material on this website may be reprinted in any form without the express written consent of the author.
 Please note that this post is not intended as professional advice but simply the author’s personal opinion.
 You should seek professional advice if your circumstances require it.

 You May Also Like: